-Robinhood is rolling out a new program called Cash Management with 0.30% APY on uninvested cash through your brokerage account.
+Robinhood is rolling out a new program called Cash Management with a variable APY on uninvested cash through your brokerage account.
 This gives access to a Mastercard® debit card that allows investors to spend the un-invested cash in their account.
 There are no fees for transfers, account minimums, and foreign transactions.
 Your cash is also insured with up to $1.25 million of FDIC insurance or up to $250,000 per bank.
 The program is now accepting waitlist requests.

 *Please Note: The margin interest rate charged by Robinhood Financial is 5% as of October 8, 2019.
 The rate might change at any time and at Robinhood Financial’s discretion

 March 2020 brought serious losses to Robinhood investors when, during heavy Coronavirus trading, the entire Robinhood app crashed — several times.
 March 2 brought outages for over 16 hours, leading fcustomers to miss trading on the largest one-day point gain in Dow Jones Industrial Average history.
 A second crash was to follow, only lasting about 90 minutes, but on March 9, 2020, it happened again, the entire app was down for over five hours.
 Robinhood blamed the crashes on “stress on our infrastructure” and assures customers that it has taken the necessary steps to prevent outages in the future.
 To help make up for some of the losses sustained during these heavy trading times, Robinhood is offering its affected customers credits to be determined on a case-by-case basis.